-Hesleyside in Northumberland is the ancestral home of The Charlton Family.
-Greatspace were approached to create a concept for the Walled Garden with accommodation and communal spaces.
+Greatspace were approached to create a concept for some Private Walled Gardens in Northumberland.
+The client requested a design for some accommodation and communal spaces.

 The walled garden mirrored a traditional Hillfort, a fortified refuge or defended settlement from the Bronze and Iron ages.
 Our idea is to adopt the defensive nature of the hillfort and apply it to the walled garden development.